autodeb/autodeb-infrastructure/README.md

 If you want to be authorized on the machines, you should open a pull request to add yourself to ``roles/common/tasks/authorized_keys.yml``.
 Then, ask any of the already-authorized users to run ``make provision`` and you should now have shell access to all machines.

-This repository contains an encrypted file, ``vars_secret.yml``.
+This repository contains an encrypted file: ``vars_secret.yml``.
-If you are given the password to this file, write it in a file named ``vault-password`` in the root of the repository.
+It is encrypted using ansible-vault.
-This file is encrypted using ansible-vault and it contains the following variables:
+If you are given the password to this file, write it in a file named ``vault-password`` at the root of the repository.
- - ``oauth_client_id``
+``vars_secret.yml`` contains the following variables:
  - ``oauth_client_secret``

 Runtime dependencies of the Makefile targets in this repository include: